 LGFA has a dominant market share.
-The agency counts 74 of New Zealand's 78 local councils as its members.
-Together, these councils account for the bulk of local government debt in New Zealand.
+Seventy seven of New Zealand's 78 local councils are now members of the agency.
+These councils account for virtually all local-government debt in New Zealand.

 Rated councils have an average credit rating in the 'AA' category.
-Sixty five councils jointly and severally guarantee LGFA's obligations, with 30 councils holding equity in LGFA.
+Seventy-one councils jointly and severally guarantee LGFA's obligations, with 30 councils holding equity in LGFA.

 Partially offsetting these strengths is LGFA's highly concentrated lending portfolio.
-This leads to weaker capital adequacy than many international peers.
+This leads to weaker capital adequacy than for many international peers.